Skip to main content

 volumeSnapshotContentName: import-snap-content

 3. Internal processing (no action required): The external snapshotter recognizes the newly created VolumeSnapshotContent and runs the ListSnapshots call.
-Astra Trident creates the TridentSnapshot.
+Trident creates the TridentSnapshot.

 • The external snapshotter sets the VolumeSnapshotContent to readyToUse and the VolumeSnapshot to true.